romyaboudarham/vertigo-VR-epley-maneuver/README.md

 A WebVR physical therapy experience for BPPV (vertigo).
 Patients use gaze control to navigate — no tapping required, just look at a target for 3 seconds to select it.

+## Try it live
+Open [https://neo-vertigo-pt.vercel.app/](https://neo-vertigo-pt.vercel.app/) in your browser

 ## Running locally

 ```bash